xBourner/status-card/docs/docs/customization/global-actions.md

 # Global Actions

 Actions that apply to all domains and device classes (can be overridden per item).
+Default is more info for persons and the custom popup for all other items.

 - **tap\_action:** Action on tap (default: more-info)
 - **hold\_action:** Action on hold (default: more-info)